Margaret O'Rourke

-Margaret O'Rourke (born 1962) is an Australian former politician who served as mayor of the City of Greater Bendigo from 2016 to 2020 and as a councillor from 2016 to 2024.
-In 2024, she was appointed head of the Bendigo campus of La Trobe University.
+Margaret O'Rourke (born 1962) is an Australian former politician who served as mayor of the City of Greater Bendigo from 2016 to 2020, succeeding Rod Fyffe, and as a councillor from 2016 to 2024.
+Since 2024, she has been head of the Bendigo campus of La Trobe University.

+O'Rourke is married to former Geelong footballer Ray, with whom she has two children.
+Her daughter, Bryde, was drafted to Geelong AFLW as a father–daughter selection at the 2023 AFL Women's draft.

 Early life and career

-O'Rourke was born in 1962 in East Bendigo and attended St Mary's College (now Catherine McCauley College).
+O'Rourke was born in 1962 in East Bendigo and attended St Mary's College.
 In 1979, after completing Year 12, she began working at Telecom Australia (now Telstra) as a typist.
 Following this, O'Rourke moved to Melbourne, where she accepted a position as Learning and Development Manager for Victoria and Tasmania for Telecom.
 In 1994, after accepting another job, O'Rourke moved to Adelaide.
 From 1996 to 1999, O'Rourke worked in Perth as, among other roles, the Service Delivery Manager of Field Operations for North Perth and Mid North West.
 After her father became ill, O'Rourke accepted the General Manager Customer Service position in Tasmania, moving between Hobart and Bendigo to be closer to home.
 In 2000, she became the Area General Manager for Telstra Country Wide for Hobart and Southern Tasmanian.
 She left Telstra and returned to Bendigo in 2006.

 After leaving Telstra, O'Rourke served on various committees, including as Chair of Bendigo TAFE, Chair of Bendigo Business Council, Director of Bendigo Health Care Group, Director of Aspire Cultural and Charitable Foundation, and Director of TasPorts.